jmbejara/ftsfr/docs_src/index.md

 ## Overview

 The Financial Time Series Forecasting Repository (FTSFR) addresses a critical gap in quantitative finance research: the lack of standardized datasets for evaluating and comparing time series forecasting models.
+When researchers evaluate their own forecasting models on their own arbitrarily chosen datasets, apples-to-apples comparisons across forecasting algorithms are not possible.
 This repository provides a comprehensive collection of financial and macroeconomic datasets that have been cleaned, formatted, and standardized according to academic best practices.
+We hope that this repository will serve as a useful time series forecasting benchmark.

 ## Why FTSFR?